craftingcity/The-Known-World/Prenotes Jun XX 25.md

 ### What does the World Know?
 #### The Garrison's Destruction
 The Enforcers of Mossburg have been crippled.
 The time comes to apply the final blows.
-	- Factions arise within Mossburg as local influences
+	+ Factions arise within Mossburg as local influences
 		- Enforcers (in the Central District)
 		- Ring District's Free People (on the Western half of the Ring District)
 		- Avalon Shepards (on the Eastern Half of the Ring District)
 		- Militia of Scum (at and around the Scum & Villainy of the northern Ring District)
-		-
-	- Outside factions move assets into Mossburg
+	+ Outside factions move assets into Mossburg
 		- The [[Hillkeep Loyalists]] and the [[Knights in Red]] move forces into the city at the request of [[Baron Vannis]]
 		- [[SEASEC]] moves mercenary forces into the city as invaders
-		- The [[Harvord Trading Company]] sends mercantile assets
+		- The [[Harvord Trading Company]] sends mercantile assets to capitalize on the tragedy
 #### The Black Ghost Hunt
 A 5000sp bounty has been placed on a serial murderer.
 #### The Letters